Edit

 Compare Windows Server explains key differences between Azure Local and Windows Server and provides guidance on when to use each.
 Both products are actively supported and maintained by Microsoft.
 Many organizations choose to deploy both, as they are intended for different and complementary purposes.

-Uninstall AKS on Windows Server
+Uninstall AKS Arc on Windows Server

 Deploy a supported version of Azure Local